Seethal585/My-Task-App/Readme.md

 **Testing**
 We were introduced to do Mocha testing for the code.
 We added test cases to test for addtask, submit button, delete button and for done-button.

+**Public URL**
+Task app can be viewed at https://seethal585.github.io/My-Task-App/

+Thanks,
+Seethal